oVirt/ovirt-site/source/develop/release-management/features/gluster-self-heal-monitoring.html.md

 ‘Self-Heal Info’ column will be added to bricks sub tab under Volumes and Hosts tab.
 This will show one of the following details based the available information.

-- 'N/A' when there self-heal info is not availabe
+- 'N/A' when there self-heal info is not available
 - 'OK' when there is no unsynced entry present in the volume
 - 'X unsynced entries present' when unsynced entries present and its not getting reduced (healed)
-- Expected time to heal all the unsynced entries will be shown if more then two values found in 'unsynced_entires_history' for the brick and it shows.
+- Expected time to heal all the unsynced entries will be shown if more then two values found in 'unsynced_entries_history' for the brick and it shows.

 #####Note:
 Expected time to heal is computed as follows:

-1. Calculate the avarage heal rate using 'unsynced_entires_history'.
-For example, if we have values '1000, 800, 600' in 'unsynced_entires_history' and self-heal info sync frequnecy is 10 minutes then average heal rate will be 20 minutes.
+1. Calculate the average heal rate using 'unsynced_entries_history'.
+For example, if we have values '1000, 800, 600' in 'unsynced_entries_history' and self-heal info sync frequency is 10 minutes then average heal rate will be 20 minutes.
-2. Expected time to heal is calculated using unSyncedEntries/avarage heal rate.
+2. Expected time to heal is calculated using unSyncedEntries/average heal rate.